nomadreservations/ngx-gallery/README.md

 This is an angular 8+ and ivy friendly fork of [https://github.com/lukasz-galka/ngx-gallery](https://github.com/lukasz-galka/ngx-gallery) and [https://github.com/lukasz-galka/ngx-gallery-demo](https://github.com/lukasz-galka/ngx-gallery-demo).

-_This utilizes ng-packagr greater than 5.5.1 to ensure an ivy compatible package._
+_This utilizes ng-packagr greater than 5.5.1 to ensure an ivy (@angular 9+ ivy) compatible package._

 # Demo